RaunoL/SplitWork/Documentation.md

 ### Firebase
 Firebase is a platform for mobile and we apps.[4](https://firebase.google.com/) Their many products work well together.
 For this project firebase Authentication, cloud Firestore and Hosting were used.

-Firebase Authentication is responsible for authenticationg users.
+Firebase Authentication is responsible for authenticating users.
 This is an important part of a web app to know who is using your app as it allows the app to securely store user data and ensure the experience is the same across multiple devices.
 Firebase Authentication goes well with other firebase services.
 [5](https://firebase.google.com/docs/auth)

 Cloud firestore is a noSQL database hosted in the cloud.
 It is fast, flexible, scalable and it can be used on all platforms.
 It keeps the data between user device and database in sync.
 In Firestore documents are stored in collection and each document can contain more collections.
 [6](https://firebase.google.com/docs/firestore)